Non-stop flights to Oslo (OSL)

 From Sandane, Sandnessjøen and Sogndal, all direct flights to Oslo are operated by Widerøe.

 From Stord, the only airline with direct flights is Danish Air.
+This is a seasonal route that starts in April and ends in October.

 Alternative airports near Oslo